KauzClay/docs-tap/app-live-view/install-connector-as-a-service.hbs.md

     Added installed package 'appliveview' in namespace 'tap-install'
     ```

-    The Application Live View back end component is deployed in `app-live-view`
-    namespace by default.
+    The Application Live View back end component is deployed in the `app-live-view` namespace by default.

 1. Verify the Application Live View back end package installation by running: